ajs-voices/once-upon-a-dream/scenes/056-bending-the-rules.md

 Dad and Zane actually got along well considering.
 It was amusing watching them cheering for the team.
 It was the atmospher I was sure, but I'd seen both of them alone watching a game to know they did this on the couch too.
 I almost expected them to chest bump at one point but neither of them did.
 If they'd been frieds I'm sure it would have happened.

-I stole a glance at Baboo and he had an amused smile behind his notebook.
+I stole a glance at Babbo and he had an amused smile behind his notebook.
 I put mine away and curled up with Zane's coat while watching him.
 The game was eventful - lots of shouting and sirens and shoving.
 A few fights broke out and there was blood on the ice.
 By the time the game was over my father and my boyfriend had bonded to a much greater degree than they had before.
 We walked with them out of the garden towards the subway station.

 Dad stopped us before going down giving me a hug and a firm handshake to Zane.
 "We should get together for a dinner neither one of these two cook."

 Zane nodded.
 "Sounds great.
 I can make time whenever as long as it's not Thursday through Saturday, those nights take bribery for Max and Drew to let out of our busiest nights."

-Baboo grinned, "And Monday's he's already eating at Fiore."
+Babbo grinned, "And Monday's he's already eating at Fiore."

 "Yeah.
 There is that too."
 Zane  agreed.